Copyright law of the United States: Civil remedies

-A successful copyright infringement plaintiff may seek both "injunctive relief" and monetary damages.
+A successful copyright infringement plaintiff may seek both injunctive relief and monetary damages.
 As of 2019, the United States Supreme Court has held that a copyright holder must register his copyright with the U.S. copyright office before he may seek any judicial remedies for infringement.

-Injunctions: Copyright Act § 502 authorizes courts to grant both preliminary and permanent injunctions against copyright infringement.
+Copyright Act § 502 authorizes courts to grant both preliminary and permanent injunctions against copyright infringement.
 There are also provisions for impounding allegedly infringing copies and other materials used to infringe, and for their destruction.

-Damages and/or Profits: Copyright Act § 504 gives the copyright owner a choice of recovering: (1) their actual damages and any additional profits of the defendant; or (2) statutory damages.
+Copyright Act § 504 gives the copyright owner a choice of recovering: (1) their actual damages and any additional profits of the defendant; or (2) statutory damages.

 However, Title 17 United States Code §411(a) states that a civil action to enforce a copyright claim in a US work cannot be made until the work has been registered with the U.S. Copyright Office, with a narrow exception if the claim was filed and rejected by the Copyright Office.
 In 2019, the U.S. Supreme Court decided that §411(a) requires that a lawsuit cannot be initiated until the Copyright Office has processed, not merely received, the application.

 Equitable relief

 Both temporary and permanent injunctions are available to prevent or restrain infringement of a copyright.
-An "injunction" is a court order directing the defendant to stop doing something (e.g., stop selling infringing copies).
+An injunction is a court order directing the defendant to stop doing something (e.g., stop selling infringing copies).
 One form of equitable relief that is available in copyright cases is a seizure order.
 At any time during the lawsuit, the court may order the impoundment of any and all copies of the infringing products.
-The seizure order may include materials used to produce such copies, such as master tapes, film negatives, printing plates, etc. Items that are impounded during the course of the lawsuit can, if the plaintiff wins, be ordered destroyed as part of the final decree.
+The seizure order may include materials used to produce such copies, such as master tapes, film negatives, and printing plates.
+Items that are impounded during the course of the lawsuit can, if the plaintiff wins, be ordered destroyed as part of the final decree.